Artifizer/hyp/README.md

 # Hyp - Rust Code Quality Analyzer

 **Hyp** is a static code analyzer that catches **compilable but problematic Rust patterns** that standard tools typically miss.
-It identifies code that compiles successfully but may confuse developers, cause runtime failures, or violate project-specific conventions helping teams write clearer, safer, and more maintainable code with less code review overhead.
+It identifies code that compiles successfully but may confuse developers, cause runtime problems, or violate project-specific conventions helping teams write clearer, safer, and more maintainable code with less code review overhead.

 ## The Problem Hyp Solves